InsaneMiner/Learning/blog/entry/redesign-learning.md

 I have a lot of new and amazing stuff planned to do with Learning, and this is the first step to perform all of those things.
 The old template has a plethora of errors, it wasn't as responsible as it shall be and it looked kind of outdated.
-I hope you like this new design!.
+I hope you like this new design (it took me 9 hours to do btw)!.
 I will post a few pictures of the old learning compared with the new one.

 Home page